 Cesear’s Forum is dedicated to presenting unconventional, new or lesser known plays that explore theory and technique to reveal aspects of the social, political, economic and ideological properties of daily life.
-The company produces intermittently, on a project by project basis (unusual in Cleveland), one or two plays per year, rather than a traditional seasonal approach.
-Performing at Kennedy's Down Under (below the Ohio Theatre) at PlayhouseSquare, this small non-profit theatre has established a distinctive body of work within a minimalist imprimatur.
-Currently on hiatus, Cesear's Forum recently (April/May 2013) presented PERHAPS, PERICLES , by William Shakespeare and George Wilkins.
-In adapting the play, Artistic Director Greg Cesear approached the work from the acting and evaluating point of view of four actors.
+The company produces intermittently, on a project by project basis (unusual in Cleveland), currently, one play per year, rather than a traditional seasonal approach.

 Intimate, minimalist, professional and distinctly non-commercial, the company operates from a truly non-profit perspective.